JoramKeijser/JoramKeijser.github.io/_posts/2022-04-03-mutations.md

 <center> 9 x 10^(-11) x L, </center>

 with *L* the number of bases that share the same mutation rate modification.
-The advantage is strong enough to overcome genetic drift if, roughly, *L* is at least 200,000 base pairs, or 1.5% of the Arabidopsis genome - much smaller than the region with strong epigenetic marks observed by Monroe.
+The advantage is strong enough to overcome genetic drift if, roughly, *L* is at least 200,000 base pairs, or 1.5% of the Arabidopsis genome - much smaller than the region with strong epigenetic marks observed by Monroe[^6].

+[^6]: One of the aspects I glossed over is the fact that only a fraction of a genomic region is under (purifying) selection.
+To account for this, the minimum length has to be increased proportionally, see [Monroe et al.]() I also ignored the fact that the advantage of a mutational bias is smaller in sexually reproducing species.
+This can be modeled by the "average persistance time" as another factor in the equation for the fitness advantage, see [Lynch et al](https://doi.org/10.1038/nrg.2016.104).

 The upshot is that genetic drift limits the efficiency of natural selection, such that traits can only be selected for if their fitness advantage is large enough.
 The advantage of a base- or even gene-specific mutation rate is not large enough, at least not single base pairs or even single genes.
 But the advantage of a mutational bias that covers many base pairs at once is large enough to evolve, consistent with the data from Monroe et al.